nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 .. rst-class:: v1-8-0 v1-7-1 v1-7-0

-DRGN-16317: The SoftDevice Controller may discard LE Extended Advertising Reports If there is insufficient memory available or the Host is not able to process HCI events in time, the SoftDevice Controller can discard LE Extended Advertising Reports.
+DRGN-16317: The SoftDevice Controller might discard LE Extended Advertising Reports If there is insufficient memory available or the Host is not able to process HCI events in time, the SoftDevice Controller can discard LE Extended Advertising Reports.
   If advertising data is split across multiple reports and any of these are discarded, the Host will not be able to reassemble the data.